dodosaurus/endurance-legends/README.md

 - [x] test when new activites are added to DB (changing timeCap from older to newer)
 - [x] implement card displaying run/cycled kilometers from time of registration
 - [x] add DB field to user lastActivityRefresh and display it in info panel (it could be debug panel)
+- [x] implement card displaying account balance (give automatically some points on sign up)
+- [x] light yellow bg on acitvity rows that are newest and were added in last 24 hours = are the newest ("new")
+  - we need to store list of ids of newest activities on user, then in frontend we can check if activity is new on each table row
+  - also we need timestamp on activity when it was added to our system (to check 24 hours)

 ## TODO

+- [ ] light green bg on activities that were added in last 7 days (secondary green, "added in last 7 days") - maybe not needed that much
-- [ ] implement card displaying account balance (give automatically some points on sign up) and needed caluclator in backend with concept formula
+- [ ] need caluclator in backend with concept formula - on syncDashboard() we need recalculate accountBalance based on new activities
 - [ ] need activity generator for testing and test adding new activities and changing of distances and coins
 - [ ] implement navbar with logo <-> name and avatar (we have pictures from sign up) + refresh button for fetching newest activities (+ anti spam protection)
 - [ ] putting nice redirect page between callback and dashboard